Device Independent Quantum Key Distribution with realistic single-photon source implementations: DIQKD protocol

 From the statistics coming from the set-up described in the previous section, one can easily compute $H(A|B,X=x',Y=y')$.
-Thus, the main difficulty arises in bounding $H(A|X=x',E)$ knowing some statistical test $p(a_i,b_i|x_i,y_i)=c_i$ $\forall i~\in~\{0,1\}$.
+Thus, the main difficulty arises in bounding $H(A|X=x',E)$ knowing some statistical test $p(a,b|x,y)$.
 In Ref.~\cite{Acin07}, an analytical lower bound on $H(A|X=x',E)$ was derived by considering a particular statistical test which is given by the CHSH inequality \cite{Clauser69}.
-The robustness of the protocol with respect to losses has been improved using noisy prepossessing on Alice's side which can increase $H(A|X=x',E)$ more than $H(A|B,X=x',Y=y')$ \cite{ho_noisy_2020}.
-Recently, the authors of Ref.~\cite{brown_device-independent_2021} derived a convergent series of lower bounds on $H(A|X=x',E)$ where the statistical test is given by the value of the probabilities $p(a,b|x,y)$
+The robustness of the protocol with respect to losses has been improved using noisy preprocessing on Alice's side which can increase $H(A|X=x',E)$ more than $H(A|B,X=x',Y=y')$ (as described below) \cite{ho_noisy_2020}.
+Recently, the authors of Refs.~\cite{brown_device-independent_2021,brown_device-independent_2021_arxiv} derived a convergent series of lower bounds on $H(A|X=x',E)$ where the statistical test is given by the value of the probabilities $p(a,b|x,y)$

 where the function $f(t_i, M_{a\vert x},Z_{a,i})$ is defined as